This Too Shall Pass (OK Go song): Responses

 The Rube Goldberg machine video premiered on YouTube on March 2, 2010.
 Within a day of the video's premiere, it was viewed more than 900,000 times.
 The video achieved 6 million views within six days, which was comparable to the popularity of the "Here It Goes Again" video, and was considered "instantly viral" by CNN.
 The video had more than 10 million views in its first month of release.
 As part of the success of both videos, the band has begun auctioning props from the videos, including uniforms worn by the band for the marching band video and the individual ping-pong balls from the second video.
 The Rube Goldberg video was included in a shortlist of 125 entries out of 23,000 for inclusion in "YouTube Play: A Biennial of Creative Video", a showcase of the best user-created videos from YouTube in conjunction with the Guggenheim Museums, but ultimately was not selected as one of the 25 winning videos.

-Despite the success of the videos on the Internet, this has not translated into sales for the album Of the Blue Colour of the Sky which the song is a part of, selling only 40,000 copies since its January release.
+Despite the success of the videos on the Internet, this has not translated into sales for the album Of the Blue Colour of the Sky which the song is a part of, selling only 40,000 copies in the two months after its January release.
 Part of this is attributed to the "unremarkable" music on the album and for the video; musician Max Tundra suggested that the band should "record an innovative, exciting piece of music – and make a plodding, nondescript video to go with it."
 However, ticket sales for OK Go concerts have seen a surge since the video's release, as well as sales of digital downloads of the song through services like iTunes.
 According to Nordwind, the band is not concerned with album sales, as their successes have come from "untraditional ways" through the band's career.
 Kulash has stated that with the continued success of their music videos as viral videos as was the case for "This Too Shall Pass", the band has seen more touring opportunities and an expanded audience they don't believe they would have gotten with more traditional videos under corporate label control.
 This has led OK Go to "look at making videos like [they] look at making records — it's part of the art of what [they] do", according to Nordwind.
 In part of the success of "This Too Shall Pass" and their previous videos, OK Go won the 14th Annual Webby Special Achievement Award for Film and Video Artist of the Year.
 The video was named both "Video of the Year" and "Best Rock Video" at the 3rd annual UK Music Video Awards.